-When you bring that soft, sweet-smelling little ball of a puppy into your home you know right away that she is depending on you for, well, everything.
-It’s up to you to give her all the care she needs every day.
-It can be a little intimidating —she needs nutritious food, plenty of attention, gentle training, safe toys, socialization, a comfortable home, and proper veterinary care.
-And that includes puppy vaccinations throughout her first year.
+When you bring that fuzzy ball of puppy energy into your home, you know right away that your new puppy depends on you for, well, everything.
+It’s up to you to give your new puppy all the care they need every day.
+It can be a little intimidating — your puppy needs the best puppy food, plenty of attention, puppy training, puppy-safe toys, puppy socialization, a comfortable place to sleep, and proper veterinary care.
+And that includes making sure to schedule puppy shots throughout your puppy’s first year.

-Going to the vet repeatedly over several months for vaccinations, and then for boosters or titers throughout your dog’s life, may seem like an inconvenience, but the diseases that vaccinations will shield our pets from are dangerous, potentially deadly, and, thankfully, largely preventable.
+Going to the vet over several months for a series of puppy vaccinations—and then for boosters or titers throughout your dog’s life—may seem inconvenient, but the diseases that vaccinations will shield our puppies and dogs from are dangerous, potentially deadly, and, thankfully, mostly preventable.

-We read about so many different vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations puppies need and which ones are important but optional.
-Here is an overview of the diseases that vaccinations will help your pet to avoid.
+We read about so many different dog vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations puppies need and which puppy shots are important but optional.
+Here is an overview of the diseases that puppy vaccinations will help your pet avoid.

 Infectious canine hepatitis is a highly contagious viral infection that affects the liver, kidneys, spleen, lungs, and the eyes of the affected dog.
 This disease of the liver is caused by a virus that is unrelated to the human form of hepatitis.
 Symptoms range from a slight fever and congestion of the mucous membranes to vomiting, jaundice, stomach enlargement, and pain around the liver.
 Many dogs can overcome the mild form of the disease, but the severe form can kill.
 There is no cure, but doctors can treat the symptoms.

-One of several viruses that can contribute to kennel cough (see above).
+This is one of several viruses that can contribute to kennel cough.

-This is a virus that usually affects dogs’ gastrointestinal systems, though it can also cause respiratory infections.
+The canine coronavirus is not the same virus that causes COVID-19 in people.
+COVID-19 is not thought to be a health threat to dogs, and there is no evidence it makes dogs sick.
+Canine coronavirus usually affects dogs’ gastrointestinal systems, though it can also cause respiratory infections.
 Signs include most GI symptoms, including loss of appetite, vomiting, and diarrhea.
-Doctors can keep a dog hydrated, warm, and comfortable, and help alleviate nausea, but there is no drug that kills coronaviruses.
+Doctors can keep a dog hydrated, warm, and comfortable, and help alleviate nausea, but no drug kills coronaviruses.

 Also known as infectious tracheobronchitis, kennel cough results from inflammation of the upper airways.
 It can be caused by bacterial, viral, or other infections, such as Bordetella and canine parainfluenza, and often involves multiple infections simultaneously.
 Usually, the disease is mild, causing bouts of harsh, dry coughing; sometimes it’s severe enough to spur retching and gagging, along with a loss of appetite.
-In rare cases it can be deadly.
+In rare cases, it can be deadly.
 It is easily spread between dogs kept close together, which is why it passes quickly through kennels.
 Antibiotics are usually not necessary, except in severe, chronic cases.
-Cough suppressants can make a dog more comfortable.
+Your vet may prescribe a dog-safe cough suppressant to help your dog (and you) get some rest, and some dog-safe throat soothers can help make a dog more comfortable.

 Unlike most diseases on this list, Leptospirosis is caused by bacteria, and some dogs may show no symptoms at all.
 Leptospirosis can be found worldwide in soil and water.
 It is a zoonotic disease, meaning that it can be spread from animals to people.
 When symptoms do appear, they can include fever, vomiting, abdominal pain, diarrhea, loss of appetite, severe weakness and lethargy, stiffness, jaundice, muscle pain, infertility, kidney failure (with or without liver failure).
 Antibiotics are effective, and the sooner they are given, the better.